Rebekah Vardy is suing Coleen Rooney for defamation, a dramatic twist in Britain's WAG wars

 The alleged subterfuge of one of the UK's leading "WAGs" -- a term used to describe the wives and girlfriends of professional footballers -- against another quickly became something of a national obsession.

-It will come to a head in Vardy vs. Rooney, with the claimant suing Rooney for defamation.
+It will come to a head in Vardy vs. Rooney, with the claimant suing Rooney under defamation law.

+Rooney's legal team told CNN on Wednesday that their client had attempted to set up a meeting with Vardy in which she would present her evidence directly, before Vardy filed her case.

+"It is disappointing that Mrs Vardy has chosen to issue court proceedings.
+Coleen feels that the time and money involved could be put to better use; her offer to meet face to face still stands," a spokesperson for law firm Brabners said.

 Vardy is the wife of Leicester City and former England striker Jamie, while Rooney is married to England's all-time leading goalscorer Wayne.
 Both women are also television personalities.